QuarkTheAwesome/game-appstore/README.md

 ### 3DS
 universal game appstore soon
-If you would like to help maintain repos for these platforms, or contribute code / ideas, please feel free to make a PR or contact us on the [4TU Discord](https://discordapp.com/invite/F2PKpEj)!

 ## Maintaining a repo
 See [get's instructions](https://github.com/vgmoose/get#setting-up-repos) for setting up a repository.
 Everything is designed to be statically hosted.
 If there's no repo provided in the `repos.json` config file, then it will generate a default one pointing to [switchbru.com/appstore](http://switchbru.com/appstore/).